stefanostsolos/NTUA-SoftEng/README.md

 - Ensure accurate and complete debt recording
 - Facilitate debt offsetting on operator request
 - Confirm successful payments through payment service providers

+### Repository contents

+This repository contains the cumulative work produced to develop this project.
+Specifically, the `api` directory contains a REST API specification, compliant with OpenAPI 3.0.
+The `backend` directory contains all the code for the backend application, while the `cli` directory contains the code for the CLI.
+The `frontend` directory contains all the code for the front-end application.
+The `database` directory contains a dump of the MySQL database.
+The `doc` directory contains documents related to the requirements specifications of the project, along with a Visual Paradigm file containing diagrams.
+The `test-api` and `test-backend` contain the Postman collection about API and Backend tests respectively.
+Finally, the `test-cli` contains unit and functional tests for the CLI module.

+<p align="right">(<a href="#top">back to top</a>)</p>

 ### Interfaces